 Embroidery had its run a few months ago, appearing on almost every silk bomber in sight.
 This time, however, it appears on the trousers with a more intricate design that wraps around the leg, creating a “pattern” of some sort.
 A lightweight silk blazer with no embellishment completes the navy color scheme and balances out the ornate detailing on the bottom.

 Bold type font graphics come together to create an all-over print in this KTZ ensemble.
 Black and white creates a high contrast effect that carries from head to toe, while baggy silhouettes with clean, fitted hems are a trending streetwear fit that has a bit of retro feel.
-Finally, Nike Air Max TNs complete the wavy black and white look.
+Finally,

 A textbook marriage of high-fashion and streetwear.
 The iconic Louis Vuitton monogram print appears as a waist pack slung across the body, and is clashed with a pair of bold, racing-inspired track pants and classic Vans slip-ons.